Reverse proxy - Issues

 This error message indicates that this test is failing - and the most likely cause is that the response rewriting is misconfigured.
 See the configuration examples for additional tips about configuring a reverse proxy.

-Be sure to set the X-Forwarded-Proto
+Be sure to set the X-Forwarded-Proto header if your reverse proxy is

 accessed via HTTPS and then Jenkins itself is accessed via HTTP i.e.